 • If User X is assigned to Model A on day 1, they continue with Model A throughout.

-3. Sample Size Requirements
+3. Sufficient Sample Size

 • Larger user bases (e.g., 1000 users) are preferable to smaller ones (e.g., 50 users).